BENCHMARKS

 What is LoCoMo

 LoCoMo (Long-term Conversational Memory) is the standard benchmark for evaluating AI memory systems, published by Snap Research at ACL 2024 (Maharana et al.).
 It is the benchmark used by Mem0, Zep, LangMem, A-Mem, and MemMachine in their own published numbers.
-We ran widemem against the same test set under the same conditions so the comparison is apples to apples.
+We ran widemem against the same test set so the numbers sit alongside theirs on like-for-like terms.

 Paper: Evaluating Very Long-Term Conversational Memory of LLM Agents.
 Dataset: github.com/snap-research/locomo.